Analyzing Walmart's Unusual Options Activity | Benzinga

 Analyzing Walmart's Unusual Options Activity

-Walmart (NYSE:WMT) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $151.42 following the option alert.
+On Friday, shares of Walmart (NYSE:WMT) saw unusual options activity.
+After the option alert, the stock price moved up to $149.4.

 - Sentiment: NEUTRAL